 Can I use University facilities on campus?

-If you are in Glasgow, you can use facilities such as the University Library, as long as this is allowed under COVID-19 regulations.
+If you are in Glasgow, you can use facilities such as the University Library.
 You will receive a student card at the start of semester that will give you access to these facilities.

 How will I be assessed?

 You will complete multiple assessments during the year.
 These will vary depending on the courses you are taking, but may include essays, short tests in the class, exercises, lab reports and presentations.
 Where possible, you will be given opportunities to practise different types of assessment before submitting work that will contribute to your final grade.

 Can I transfer my subjects?

 Once you have enrolled on Access, you cannot change subjects, so please ensure you choose the right subjects.